Joe-Ferrara/Joe-Ferrara.github.io/_posts/2020-06-28-nba-draft-history-1.markdown

 | 19. | Anthony Davis          | 7.83 |
 | 20. | Stephen Curry          | 7.39 |

-While this list has its pros and cons as well, I think it is better than the ones produced by **Agg1** and **Agg2**.
+While this list has its pros and cons as well, I think it is better than the ones produced by Agg1 and Agg2.
 It has the correct top 3 players, and Tim Duncan is arguably the fourth best player since 1969.
-Some players are perhaps too high because of their lack of playoff success that **Agg** cannot account for.
+Some players are perhaps too high because of their lack of playoff success that Agg cannot account for.
 Overall, I like this group of 20.
-For the utility of **Agg**, it is more important that the group of 20 is solid without outliers than having the exact order perfect since this statistic will be used to evaluate all players.
+For the utility of Agg, it is more important that the group of 20 is solid without outliers than having the exact order perfect since this statistic will be used to evaluate all players.

-Here is some more information about **Agg**.
+Here is some more information about Agg.
 There were 1,526 players drafted between 1969 and 2013 that played (or have played) in 100 or more games.
-The mean of **Agg** is 3.00 and the standard deviation is 1.41.
-The top 99 percentile of players have an **Agg** score of 7.95 or above and the bottom 1 percentile of players have an **Agg** score of 0.72 or below.
-A histogram of the **Agg** scores follows:
+The mean of Agg is 3.00 and the standard deviation is 1.41.
+The top 99 percentile of players have an Agg score of 7.95 or above and the bottom 1 percentile of players have an Agg score of 0.72 or below.
+A histogram of the Agg scores follows:

 ![image](/pictures/agg_stat.png "Histogram of the Agg Stat")

-To do the draft analysis in my next two posts, players drafted between 1969 and 2013 that played less than 100 career games are put back into the dataset with an **Agg** score of 1.0.
+To do the draft analysis in my next two posts, players drafted between 1969 and 2013 that played less than 100 career games are put back into the dataset with an Agg score of 1.0.
 This puts them in the bottom 3 percentile of players, making them recorded as an unsuccessful draft pick.

 #### ESPN's Top 20

 Recently, ESPN created a list of the top 74 players in NBA history, which can be found [here (top 10)](https://www.espn.com/nba/story/_/id/29105801/ranking-top-74-nba-players-all-nos-10-1), [here (11-40)](https://www.espn.com/nba/story/_/id/29105681/ranking-top-74-nba-players-all-nos-40-11), and [here (41-74)](https://www.espn.com/nba/story/_/id/29105574/nbarank-players-top-74-74-41).
-To compare with **Agg**'s top 20, I listed below the 20 players drafted between 1969 and 2013 according to ESPN.
+To compare with Agg's top 20, I listed below the 20 players drafted between 1969 and 2013 according to ESPN.
 ESPN's actual list considers all NBA seasons, so there is some discrepancy between ESPN's list and what appears here because I have taken out players drafted before 1969 (and Moses Malone who came over from the ABA).
-In parenthesis on the following list is the ranking of each player given by **Agg**.
+In parenthesis on the following list is the ranking of each player given by Agg.

 | Rank | Player (Rank from Agg Stat) |
 |------|-----------------------------|